HYsxe/ACME/README.md

          Example command: cd /home/user/ACME_codes

-    (3) Change the path in ACME_codes/binding_prediction.py to the current path of this folder.
+    (3) Change the path in ACME_codes/binding_prediction.py as well as main.py to the current path of this folder.

          Example: main_dir = "/home/user/ACME_codes/"